omkar806/receiptor_blog/README.md

   Once you have configured the consent screen , continue the process to setup credentials given below .

-- Once you click on create credentials , yoo would be directed to this page .
+- Once you click on create credentials , you would be directed to this page .
   <img width="966" alt="image" src="https://github.com/user-attachments/assets/e1501440-cfd3-4055-b3c1-428c144b3057">
 - Here you have to select your application type .
 I am working on a blog to let you know how to setup and utilise oauth 2 for different type of applications .
 In this blog I we will go through how to setup oauth2 credentials for web application .
 - Once you click on web application , you would shown following details .